What’s the harm? No one will know…

 He secretly flirts.
 He thinks, what is the harm in just one peek?
 No one will know about the X rated video rented from the small rental store on the other side of town.
 No one is up at 3:00 A.M., when the internet is secretive, where 1 billion people go to pornography sites daily.
 Then, unaware of its presence, lust sneaks up and runs over him.
 Finally, he wakes up one day under the weight of metal and rubber, reeling in addiction.

 Before he even realizes there is a problem, subtle changes start taking place in his desires.
-His wife’s appearance doesn’t satisfy his needs.
+Eventually, his wife’s appearance doesn’t satisfy his needs.
 She usually takes his dissatisfaction personally, feeling like there is something inadequate in her, feeling not only used and ugly on the outside, but the inside as well.
 If she were normally a self-secure person, she might recognize the problem is not her.
 But most women do not have a good self-image to begin with, especially with the images the media encourages of how a woman is expected to look by our society.
-Our husbands are supposed to be the one to whom we can trust to love us just as we are, even with no make-up and baggy sweats.
+Our husbands are supposed to be the one to whom we can trust to love us just as we are, even with no make-up and baggy sweats!
 When the wife feels she can’t satisfy him, she feels devalued, that she is not good enough for him.
 The love is non-existent.
-Eventually she will give up trying to please him and search for her self-worth elsewhere.
+Eventually she will give up trying to please him, losing all respect for her husband, and search for her self-worth elsewhere.
 That’s when the friction starts, and a vicious cycle begins.

-This addiction takes time…time sneaking away from the family, sneaking away from his wife, and sneaking away from God.
-When my ex finally admitted his deep porn addiction, I told him I really thought he had a girlfriend because of his continual unknown whereabouts and his disgust for me.
+This addiction steals time…time sneaking away from the family, sneaking away from his wife, and sneaking away from God.
+When my ex finally admitted his deep porn addiction, I told him I really thought he had a girlfriend because of his continual unknown whereabouts and his outward disgust for me.
 He replied, “In reality, I don’t have one girlfriend, I have hundreds.”
 Why equate lust to having a girlfriend?
 Because of the way man is designed.
 Jesus said, “anyone who looks at a woman lustfully has already committed adultery with her in his heart.”
 A man’s sexual satisfaction is physical, while a woman’s satisfaction is emotional.
 Women tend to be drawn to romance novels and soap-operas.
 For a man to give himself to another it will be through the physical.
 His eyes pop out when she walks into the room.
 The husband will physically work for the family through his career.
 He is the muscle who moves the furniture when the wife feels the need to redecorate.
 He takes out the trash and changes the oil.
 So when a man lusts after another physical being, he is exchanging the entire life that belongs to his wife.
+(And girlfriends…you do the same through romance novels and soap-operas!
+When that guy at the office sweetens you up with compliments and flowers that your husband forgot, run!
+It’s just not worth it!)

 What are we committed to?
 Where are our loyalties?
-If you are not committed to your marriage, you are flirting with adultery and divorce.
+If you are not committed to your marriage, you are flirting with adultery and divorce…drama you do not want!
 Men, do you not realize that one man’s trash is another man’s treasure?
 Women, do you not realize one woman’s knockoff is another woman’s designer wardrobe!
 If you treasure your marriage, your whole heart will be in it.
 You will protect it.
 You will love, support, and accept your spouse for the beautiful creation which God entrusted you.

-How does the wife handle her husband’s pornography addiction?
-The wife learns to accept herself the way the Lord loves and accepts her.
-He gave his life for her.
+How do you, as the wife, handle your husband’s pornography addiction?
+You learn to accept yourself the way the Lord loves and accepts you.
+He gave his life for you.
 You are fearfully and wonderfully made.
-Her fulfillment does not come through her husband, but through the Lord.
-Isaiah 54:6 says the Lord is her husband, even when the husband chooses not to cleave to her only.
-Let the Lord be her identity.
-Only then will she have the security she desperately desires.
+Your fulfillment does not come through your husband, but through the Lord.
+Release your husband of that responsibility, one he will never be able to fill, and cling to the Lord.
+Isaiah 54:6 says the Lord is your husband, even when your earthly husband chooses not to cleave to you only.
+Let the Lord be your identity.
+Only then will you have the security you desperately desire.

 Hope through study in God’s word: